sivabala21/House-Price-Prediction/README.md

 ---

-This web application is an extension of a previous project that used a linear regression model to predict the price of a house in India based on various features.
+This web application is an  project that used a linear regression model to predict the price of a house in India based on various features.
 The application is built using Flask, pandas, scikit-learn, and numpy.
 It provides a user interface for entering the required features and displaying the predicted price.

 ## Table of Contents